asah/meatshields-python-botkit/README.md

 ```

 # Running the server simulator
 This causes basicbot.py to play against itself.

 ```shell
 ./sim.py
 ```

+Note that pypy3 *is* supported and greatly speeds up simulation.
+To run, use `pypy3 sim.py`.
+On Mac, you can `brew install pypy3`.
+For silly reasons, numpy is used, so also run `pypy3 -m pip install numpy`.